 Other ingredients that make their way into the brine include pickling spices, garlic, sugar, bay leaf, and peppercorns.

-Once your corned beef is ready to go, a few hours of low-and-slow will take care of the rest.
+Once your corned beef is ready to go, a few hours of low-and-slow cooking in a crockpot or Dutch oven will take care of the rest.
 What you are left with is a gorgeous pink hunk of meat filled with briny flavors that flawlessly accompany potatoes, carrots, and cabbage.

 How to Freeze Corned Beef

-Lucky for us, you can skip all the fun of brining meat, save space in your fridge, and purchase already brined and ready-to-cook brisket.
+Lucky for us, you can skip all the fun (and work!) of salt-packing the meat, save space in your fridge, and purchase already brined and ready-to-cook brisket.

 Around St. Patrick’s Day, you will find heaping piles of brined corned beef in supermarket coolers.
 It’s a great time to take advantage of those sales and tuck some extra corned beef in your freezer.
 However, it’s essential to know how to safely store it in the freezer if you do buy extra.